 Then drag and drop the Actor and Helper Column to the Rows and Values respectively.
 Now, the sum of the helper column will show the count of unique values.

-2. Using Pivot Table without any Helper Column
+2. Count Unique Values Using Excel Pivot Table without Helper Column

 We can use the Pivot Table to count the unique values without any helper column.